fbdtemme/bencode/_sources/usage/customization_points.rst.txt

-After specializatin :cpp:class:`serialization_traits` the user-defined type satisfies the :cpp:concept:`serializable` concept.
+After specializing :cpp:class:`serialization_traits` the user-defined type satisfies the :cpp:concept:`serializable` concept.

 Event producer
 --------------

-The second specialization point that a user-defined type should provide is the :cpp:func:`bencode_connect` specialization point.
+The second required customization point to enable support for a user-defined type is the :cpp:func:`bencode_connect`.

 .. code-block:: cpp